top of page

 - WhatsApp or messenger application

-2. Ask them to think about what makes these objects familiar or aesthetic for them.
-To improve writing skills, you can also ask them to note their ideas.
+Prompt them to reflect on what makes these objects familiar or aesthetic to them.
+To enhance their writing skills, encourage them to jot down their ideas.

-3. Ask them to share their photos with the group through WhatsApp or Messenger.
+Have participants share their photos with the group through WhatsApp or Messenger."

 Part 4 : Discussion